Tuesday, June 23, 2026

 Running costs also include electricity, though most modern units are efficient.
 Energy-rated models use very little power even when run continuously.
 Always verify warranty terms and filter availability before you buy.

-Choosing an air purifier comes down to a few honest questions.
-How big is the room, what are you filtering, and how much will upkeep cost?
-Answer those and the field narrows quickly.
+A good air purifier comes down to three honest questions.
+How big is the room, what are you filtering out, and what will the filters cost to keep fresh?
+Answer those and the crowded field shrinks to a handful of sensible choices.

-True HEPA filtration and a matching CADR cover most needs in 2026.
-Smart features add convenience but are not essential for clean air.
-Spend on size and filtration first, then on extras if your budget allows.
+True HEPA filtration and a CADR matched to your space cover most needs in 2026.
+Add a carbon stage for odors, and add smart sensors only if the convenience appeals.
+Spend on size and filtration first, then on extras your budget allows.

 FAQ